Haivision/srt/docs/API-functions.md

 * `eid`: epoll container id
 * `u`: SRT socket
 * `s`: system socket
-* `events`: points to a variable set to epoll flags, or NULL if you want to subscribe a socket for all possible events
+* `events`: points to
+  * a variable set to epoll flags (see below) to use only selected events
+  * NULL if you want to subscribe a socket for all events in level-triggered mode

+Epoll flags are bit flags that can be combined using `|` operator:
+    * `SRT_EPOLL_IN`: report readiness for reading; (accept-readiness on listener socket)
+	* `SRT_EPOLL_OUT`: report readiness for writing (also connection succeeded)
+	* `SRT_EPOLL_ERR`: report error on the socket
+	* `SRT_EPOLL_ET`: the event will be edge-triggered

+Mind that the readiness states reported in epoll are by default **level-triggered**, unless `SRT_EPOLL_ET` flag is specified, in which case they are **edge-triggered**.
+Note that edge-triggered is only supported for SRT sockets (to be fixed).

+In the **edge-triggered** mode the function only returns socket states which have changed since last call (that is, upon exit from the waiting function any events reported there will be cleared in the internal flags and therefore not reported in the next call, until the internals will clear the state and set it again).
+On the other hand **level-triggered** mode will keep on returning while the state stays the same, until the internals will report that the readiness state is no longer in force.

 - Returns: